 Phil has authored and co-authored several real estate chapters in the Oregon State Bar’s Continuing Education Publications (“CLE”), as well as chapters for private continuing education real estate publishers.
 He has instructed on Oregon real estate matters for the Oregon State Bar and its Professional Liability Fund ("PLF").

 As an important corollary to his real estate practice, Phil represents the Manufactured Housing Communities of Oregon (“MHCO”), the statewide industry association for manufactured housing communities.
 Over the past 25 years he has participated in authoring legislation for landlords and owners of manufactured housing communities, and is responsible for the drafting all of MHCO’s landlord/tenant forms used by community landlords throughout the State.
 He has testified before the Oregon Legislature on manufactured housing issues and has represented and advised community owners and managers on risk management issues and the Oregon Landlord-Tenant law.
-He has also written and spoken extensively on all aspects of this frequently complex and little understood body of law, including the Federal Fair Housing Laws.
+He has also written and spoken extensively on all aspects of this frequently complex and little understood area of law, including the Federal Fair Housing Laws.
 He has litigated numerous cases on behalf of landlords and many manufactured housing communities across the state.

 Phil has been awarded an “AV” rating by Martindale-Hubble, which is given only for very high to preeminent legal ability (“A”) and very high ethical standards (“V”).
 The primary law directory for consumers and lawyers.
 For over 140 years, it has assisted those selecting legal counsel to learn the credentials, legal ability and legal ethics of American and foreign lawyers and law firms.

-Admitted 1972, Oregon
+First Admitted: 1972, Oregon

-Professional Webpage: http://www.q-law.com/
+Professional Webpage: https://q-law.com/about/